 Note: Students should select, in consultation with their faculty advisor, the accounting courses from the above list that best fit their individual career goals.
+Some courses have grade requirements in the prerequisite course (see the course descriptions).
 Many of these courses may be taught once a year-see advisor for the schedule each academic year.
+The Department expects students to complete the required 400-level ACTG courses in residence during the senior year.